SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 Check that you can access the `API_SALES_ORDER_SRV`'s service document again, at this same address: http://localhost:5000/sap/opu/odata/sap/API_SALES_ORDER_SRV/.
 You should see the service document served to you again, but this time, via the proxy app running inside the container.

-## On SAP Cloud Platform - Cloud Foundry runtime
+## On SAP Cloud Platform - CF runtime

 During the DK100 Developer Keynote demo itself, this app is run in the cloud, on SAP Cloud Platform, and specifically in the Kyma runtime.
-But you can also run it in the Cloud Foundry (CF) runtime, and this section is in case you want to do that.
+But you can also run it in the CF runtime, and this section is in case you want to do that.

 Because of the simplicity of the app and the fact that it doesn't depend on anything else, we can use the simple `cf push` approach.